 What is an ectopic pregnancy, anyway?

+When someone gets pregnant, the embryo that’s created when sperm meets ovum is supposed to travel up the Fallopian tube and find its way to the uterus where it will hang out until birth, developing, growing, and turning into a human being.
+But when a pregnancy is ectopic, the embryo gets lost on its way to the uterus.
+Technically, an ectopic pregnancy is “any pregnancy that implants outside the uterine cavity,” says G. Thomas Ruiz, an OB-GYN at MemorialCare Orange Coast Medical Center in Fountain Valley, California.
 In almost every case of an ectopic pregnancy—about 95 percent of the time—the embryo will implant itself in the Fallopian tube.
 In about 2.5 percent of ectopic pregnancies, the fertilized ovum can settle in at the cornua of the uterus (essentially the spot where the uterus and Fallopian tube meet).
 The other 2.5 percent are found in the ovary, cervix, or abdominal cavity.

 What’s the problem here?